hassan-pixako/fb-api-docs/source/index.rst

             }

     :>json string id: Id of the created Ad.
     :>json string preview_link: Preview link of the created Ad.
-This link is viewable in any browser.
+This link is viewable in all browsers.

 Insights
 --------

-.. http:get:: /ad/insights?token=<JWT>
+.. http:get:: /ad/insights?token=<JWT>&ad_set_id=839239498234...

     Returns insights for an ad.